geode-sdk/docs/getting-started/cpp-stuff.md

 After launching the installer, look for **Desktop development with C++**.
 You may choose other features, but you **will** need at least ***MSVC*** and ***Windows SDK*** installed.

 Once its installed, you should now have a working C++ compiler installed that is suited for GD mod development.

+Please note that Visual Studio **2022** or higher is required.
+2019 might work but anything lower will definitely not, as they don't support C++20 properly.

 ### MacOS